MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview.md

 Security currency shows whether the client devices in your organization have been updated with the latest security patch.

-Requirements: Windows 10 and Microsoft 365 Apps, version 2006 or later.
-To use with earlier versions, see [Configure client devices](#configure-client-devices-with-earlier-versions-of-microsoft-365-apps).
+Requirements: Windows 10 and Microsoft 365 Apps for enterprise, version 2006 or later.

 ### Servicing profile

 > [!IMPORTANT]
 > This is pre-release documentation for a feature that has been announced but is not yet available.
 More information will be provided when it's available in preview.

 Streamlined and automated Microsoft 365 Apps servicing helps you reduce the burden of manual deployments and accelerate the rollout of the latest productivity features.
-With servicing profiles, you can automatically deliver Office apps updates for specific users or groups.
+With servicing profiles, you can automatically deliver Office updates for specific users or groups.
 You can throttle updates for users where network congestion or bandwidth is an issue and you can enable update waves for controlled rollouts based on whether devices meet specific success criteria.

-Requirements: Windows 10 and Microsoft 365 Apps, version 2006 or later.
-To use with earlier versions, see [Configure client devices](#configure-client-devices-with-earlier-versions-of-microsoft-365-apps).
+Requirements: Windows 10 and Microsoft 365 Apps for enterprise, version 2006 or later.

-### Configure client devices with earlier versions of Microsoft 365 Apps

-If you want to use a feature that requires version 2006 or later, you can [download a new component for the Click-to-Run service](https://go.microsoft.com/fwlink/?linkid=2141871) and install it on those devices.